 far, far away from my heart

-I’ve been feeling nostalgic about Toronto ever since I drove down for John’s wedding.
+I’ve been feeling nostalgic about Toronto ever since I drove down for ____’s wedding.
 The other day I stepped outside and the spring air brought me back to Camp Creative when I used to live there, between semesters in grade 5–7.
 At some point this year I hope to drive home again and take pictures of those old schools where I spent the days making gimp bracelets1 and lip-syncing as Javert in Les Miserables.

-Places are only as good as the people though, and I’m sure I miss Toronto for John and Darren as much as those old childhood memories, when life was so simple that the fact that it was disgustingly hot never entered my mind, even though I was outside for most of the day.
+Places are only as good as the people though, and I’m sure I miss Toronto for ____ and Darren as much as those old childhood memories, when life was so simple that the fact that it was disgustingly hot never entered my mind, even though I was outside for most of the day.

 Ullapool cafe